surbhi-mundra/surbhi-mundra/README.md

 ![GitHub Stats](https://github-readme-stats.vercel.app/api?username=surbhi-mundra&show_icons=true&theme=radical)

   ### ✨ Fun Fact
-💡 I believe in the **manifestation** equally as i believe in **power of technology**  to shape the future, and I'm always open to new opportunities and collaborations!
+💡 I believe in the **KARMA** equally as I believe in **power of technology**  to shape the future, and I'm always open to new opportunities and collaborations!

 📫 **Let's Connect!**
 [LinkedIn](www.linkedin.com/in/surbhi-mundra--) • [X](https://x.com/SurbhiMundra_?t=40hq8YriSlnEZw33emvQvw&s=08 )